cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/insights-widget.md

         ```cfy deployment outputs amqp-middleware-blueprints-master```

-        You can also go to the deployment's drill-down page in the Cloudify UI and find the outputs widgets.
+        You can also go to the deployment's drill-down page in the Cloudify Console and find the outputs widgets.
 The two outputs of the process are:

         * **credentials** - The Insights account token
         * **insights** - The path to the Insights web app with a read only token